|1||£22.03 Now: £17.62|

 Cut 4 pieces of 1mm shamballa fashion cord and 4 pieces of black s-lon approx. 1.5m in length.
 Tie them all together approx. 3cm from the middle.
-Place the slightly shorter ends through the middle of your kumihimo board and set up the board as shown in the picture above.
+Place the slightly shorter ends through the middle of your kumihimo board and set up the board as shown in the picture in the 'Project Info' tab above.

 Thread 14 sterling silver beads on to each strand of s-lon.
 The diagram above indicates the strands to add the 3mm and 4mm beads to.
 Wrap each strand into a no-tangle kumihimo bobbin.

 Start kumihimo braiding, using each strand once without adding any beads.
 You should follow the normal 8-strand braid pattern.
 If you have not created an 8-strand braid before watch our tutorial video.

 Continue braiding and add a bead every time you use a strand of s-lon.
 Repeat until you have added all the beads.
 If you haven't added beads to a kumihimo braid before watch our tutorial video.